palasthotel/blockX/README.md

 **Important:**

 - This is JSX syntax so you need to use a javascript bundler to transpile it to browser readable javascript code
-- Best practice is to use the `@wordpress/scripts` npm package to transpile React comoponents
+- Best practice is to use the `@wordpress/scripts` npm package to transpile React components

 ## Usage